 - 3 tbsp Flour

 - 500 ml Vegetable Stock

 - 1 tsp Marmite

 - 150 ml Sour Cream

 - Parmesan to serve

 - Parsley chopped, to serve

-- Pour in the stock and mustard and cook for another few minutes until thickened then add the pasta and sour cream and stir to coat.
+- Pour in the stock and add the marmite and mustard and cook for another few minutes until thickened then add the pasta and sour cream and stir to coat.

 - Serve topped with grated parmesan and chopped parsley.